maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ---

-## X. Ontological Asymmetry of Ω and Its Consequences
+## XI.
+Ontological Asymmetry of Ω and Its Consequences

 ### 1. Statement of the Asymmetry